chahineNejm/NLP-CS/README.md

 ### 3.4 Output format compliance

 The fine-tuned model outputs the exact expected format (`Price=<label>; Food=<label>; Service=<label>`) on 100% of evaluated samples.
-No parse failures were observed — every prediction was genuinely produced by the model, not a regex fallback default.
+No parse failures were observed.
+Every prediction was genuinely produced by the model, not a regex fallback default.
 This confirms that the SFT training successfully taught the model both the task semantics and the output structure.

 ## 4. Possible Extensions
 - **Constrained decoding** Constrained decoding forces the model to only generate tokens that are compatible with a predefined output format, defined via a regex or grammar.
 In our case, we verified format compliance on all evaluated samples and found zero deviations; the SFT training already taught the model the exact output structure.
 Therefore, constrained decoding would add complexity with no accuracy benefit.